Court rulings free Hong Kong police to probe older offenses under security law - Up News Info

 Article content

-“In conducting any operation, the police will act on the act on the basis of actual circumstances and according to the law,” the spokesperson said.
+“In conducting any operation, the police will act on the basis of actual circumstances and according to the law,” the spokesperson said.

 When the law was passed, senior Chinese and Hong Kong officials repeatedly stressed it would not be retroactively applied.
 Hong Kong Chief Executive Carrie Lam told the UN Human Rights Council in June 2020 that the law was urgently needed to tackle a “gaping hole” in national security but the presumption of innocence would be maintained and the law would have no retrospective effect.